swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

     pervasive through use of the APIs and just add visual noise, not clarity) undermines the entire purpose of this proposal.
-5) There are already other features (including operator overloading, subscripts, forthcoming `DynamicCallable`, etc) that are just as dynamic as property lookup when implemented on a type like `PyVal`.
+5) There are already other features (including operator overloading, subscripts, forthcoming `@dynamicCallable`, etc) that are just as dynamic as property lookup when implemented on a type like `PyVal`.
 Requiring additional syntax for "`a.b`" but not "`a + b`" (which can be just as dynamic) would be inconsistent.
 6) Language syntax is not the only way to handle this.
 IDEs like Xcode could color code dynamic member lookups differently, making their semantics visible without adversely affecting the code that is written.
+It is true that not all developers use Xcode, but since many other major pieces of Swift assume a rich editor experience, it is consistent for this one to expect it too.

 It probably helps to consider an example.
 Assume we used the `^` sigil to represent a dynamic operation (member lookup, call, dynamic operator, etc).
 This would give us syntax like